Soluto/oauth-seamless-flow/draft-seamless-flow.md

 ### JWT Client Assertion
 This grant (as degined in {{!RFC7523}}) could be used by mobile application for seamless authentication.
 The grant used signed JWT (see {{!RFC7519}}) to authenticate the client.
-It has three disadvantages when compared with this grant:
+It has two disadvantages when compared with this grant:

  - Siginificant part of the security of the protocol is the expiration date of the JWT.
 In case an hacker was able to obtain a JWT, she will be able to perform authentication request until the JWT expires.